 S.N.S.
 2003, c.
 1

-1 These regulations may be cited as the Industrial Mechanic (Millwright) Trade Regulations.
+1 These trade regulations may be cited as the Industrial Mechanic (Millwright) Trade Regulations.

 2 (1) In these regulations,

-5 (1) Subject to subsection (2), the minimum wage for each hour worked by an industrial mechanic (millwright) apprentice is a percentage of the wage for an industrial mechanic (millwright) journeyperson in the same place of employment, as set out in the following table:
+5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by an industrial mechanic (millwright) apprentice in each portion of a level in their term of apprenticeship is a percentage of the wage for an industrial mechanic (millwright) journeyperson in the same place of employment, as set out in the following table:

 Wages for Industrial Mechanic (Millwright) Apprentice

 Level of Apprenticeship